mc51/Clipster-Desktop/README.md

 Download [`clipster`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster) from the latest Linux release and start it.
 To have Clipster auto start, add it to `Application Autostart`.

+Clipster depends on gtk-3.0.
+To install it (Ubuntu/Debian):
+`sudo apt-get install libgtk-3-0`

 ### Windows (coming soon...)

-Download _ from the latest Windows release and start it.
-To have Clipster auto start, open the current user's auto-start folder by opening Explorer and typing `shell:startup`.
+Download [`clipster.exe`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster.exe) from the latest Windows release and start it.
+To have Clipster auto start for the current user, open the startup folder by opening Explorer and typing `shell:startup`.
 Copy `clipster.exe` there.

 ### MacOS (coming soon...)